martinosorb/2020-12-08-NOAA/index.md

 </p>
 {% elsif online == "true_private" %}
 <p id="where">
-  <strong>Where:</strong> This training will take place online.
+  <strong>Where:</strong> This training will take place via Google Meet.
-  The instructors will provide you with the information you will need to connect to this meeting.
+  The host will provide you with the information you will need to connect to this meeting.
 </p>
 {% endif %}